dotnet-websharper/docs/SourceMapping.md

 WebSharper itself and all publix  is built with source map embedding, so you can debug into WebSharper library code.

+Sitelets and single-page application projects are supported, offline sitelets (generating static Html+JS output) is currently not.

 ## Outputting source maps for WebSharper web projects

 If you have a separate web project hosting your WebSharper application,